A framework to drive a proof or refutation of the Collatz Conjecture

 3^n = 1 + 2*(3^n-1 + 3^n-2 ... + 3 + 1)

-This is also equivalent to those formulas:
+This is also equivalent to these formulas:

 (3^n - 1)/2 = (3^n-1 + 3^n-2 ... + 3 + 1)